jordan52/trickykegstands/src/site/whatMakesYouYou.md

  m:

+ wmh - "Then my daughter says, 'Dad, i didn't want to hit him, but punching him in the face was the only thing that could keep me from crying.
+So, I did, repeatedly.'
+The boy didn't seem to mind so the teacher let it slide.
+I don't know if I should put her in boxing classes or call a therapist."

  dr. mdb md,phd - has to ride the elevator to the first floor, then the top before getting off on his floor.